Génesis Pérez

-Génesis Gianna Pérez Watson (born 4 May 2005) is a Costa Rican footballer who plays as a goalkeeper for the UCF Knights and the Costa Rica women's national team.
+Génesis Gianna Pérez Watson (born 4 May 2005) is a Costa Rican footballer who plays as a goalkeeper for Liga F club Atlético Madrid and the Costa Rica national team.
+She played college soccer for the UCF Knights.

 Club career

 Coming from the Montverde Academy school team, Pérez joined Herediano in the summer of 2022.
 After half a year she returned to her school team and became active at college for the UCF Knights, in summer 2023.

+On 5 July 2026, it was announced that Pérez had signed a two-year contract with Liga F club Atlético Madrid.

 International career

 Pérez made her senior debut for Costa Rica on 15 June 2021, coming on as an 82nd-minute substitute for Noelia Bermúdez in a 4–1 friendly win over Guatemala.
 In 2022, she competed in the CONCACAF U-17 Championship.
 She was then back in the senior squad for the 2022 CONCACAF W Championship.

 She then took part in the 2022 World Cup with the U20 squad and a year later in the 2023 CONCACAF Women's U-20 Championship.

 In July 2023, Pérez was also added to the senior squad at the 2023 FIFA Women's World Cup.